 There is a litany of styles of meditation out there that can help calm your nerves.
 A bunch of users brought this method up as a great way to help stave off anxiety.
 You can meditate standing up, sitting down or even laying down.
-Everyone is different and has there own way of clearing their minds and that’s why it’s so effective at helping with the symptoms of anxiety.
+Everyone is different and has their own way of clearing their mind, and that’s why it’s so effective at helping with the symptoms of anxiety.

 If you think of your mind like a closet, a messy closet would be an anxious mind.
 Meditation helps you clean it up and organize it.
-As with peoples closets, everyone has a different level of messiness.
+As with people’s closets, everyone has a different level of messiness.

 Next: Take your anxious thoughts and write them down.

 One user suggested taking your anxious thoughts and writing them down on paper.
 The idea is to identify what is actually making you anxious in the first place.
 Once you start writing it down, it gives it a place to go, rather than burrowing inside your head.
 “It helps to keep things in place and calms me to know I have space to think it through,” the user writes.
 Thinking things through is often a very helpful way to alleviate some anxiety.